AdaCore/spark2014/docs/ug/en/source/how_to_run_gnatprove.rst

 .. note::

-   |CodePeer| is only available as part of SPARK Pro 17 and beyond, but is not
+   |Codepeer| is only available in SPARK Pro.
+It is not available in the
-   included in SPARK Discovery.
+   following SPARK releases:

+   - the Community release
+   - SPARK Discovery
+   - on the MacOS X operating system

 |CodePeer| is a static analysis tool developed and commercialized by AdaCore
 (see http://www.adacore.com/codepeer). |GNATprove| supports using |CodePeer| as